 - In the hero’s journey, at about the midpoint the main character really doubles down on their mission (plan + desire).
 So when Peter overextends himself with exercises at Vola’s, this is that.
 “It takes a healthy adult four weeks to do what you’re trying to do in one,” Vola tells him.
 This is evidence of Peter’s extreme determination, almost superhuman.

-- The battle scene features ‘mythical’ creatures, coyotes, who are not anthropomorphised at all.
+- The big struggle scene features ‘mythical’ creatures, coyotes, who are not anthropomorphised at all.

 My description of this story structure sounds a little dismissive, but The Hero’s Journey is a structure that has worked for 3000 years, and continues to be popular in contemporary stories for adults and children alike.

 Peter comes from a town called Hampton.

 The grandfather’s village is a fairytale village north of Hampton, but a highway snaking around a long range of foothills.
 It is surrounded by woods.
 All fairytale settings need woods (or forest) on the edges of civilisation.
 There’s also a road, and Peter will be guided by a map.
 Pax has been abandoned 300 miles away beside the ruins of an old rope mill, which I guess is a factory which makes ropes.
 An olde worlde type establishment.
 300 miles is a decent distance to put between the boy and his dog — an adult reader (at least) knows from the outset that 30 miles per day is an impossible undertaking.
 Peter’s going to have to be resourceful and hitchhike or something, otherwise he’ll never make it.

 Peter has access to items of the early 20th century era: He carries a jack knife, not just uses but is reliant upon maps, and food is kept in tins rather than plastic containers.
 He has no access to technology that might help a modern child out.
 Though this is about no war in particular, it should put us in mind of the Great Wars of the 20th century.
 The technology lines up (mostly) with this era.